KingKalidasa/LoginServer/Readme.md

-# Login Server for Lauretta
+# Login Server Test
 This is just a quick login server api for toy purposes.
-The current encryption scheme is not ideal for passwords, use at own risk.
+The current encryption scheme is not correct for password usage, use at own risk.

 # Install
 ```console